radon-h2020/radon-demonstrator/labs/gmt-ide.md

 All the necessary nodes can be found under the namespace “radon.nodes.aws” at the palette.
-The ServerlessToDoListAPI application consists of
+The ServerlessToDoListAPI application consists of the following node types:

-- 1 “AwsApiGateway”
+- 1 AwsApiGateway
-- 5 “AwsLambdaFunction”
+- 5 AwsLambdaFunction
-- 1 “AwsDynamoDBTable”
+- 1 AwsDynamoDBTable
-- 1 “AwsPlatform”
+- 1 AwsPlatform

-node types.

 ### Tasks

-- Model all the different nodes we need by dragging them into the canvas
+- Model all the different nodes we need by dragging them into the canvas from the left pane

 ## Node Properties